 Advisors are available throughout the academic semester to address student questions and concerns.
 Students can see their advisor during office hours or by scheduling an appointment.

 Every semester a formal advising period is scheduled before and during registration period.
-During the advising period, students must develop an Academic Plan using the Academic Planning Form.
+During the advising period, students must develop an Academic Plan using the Academic Planning Form provided by their advisor.
 Students will have an advising hold until their Academic Planning Form has been submitted to and approved by an advisor.
 Students may also schedule an (virtual or in-person) appointment with the Academic Advisor via CONNECT or email.
 Detailed instructions are sent out to students before the advising period in each semseter.

-Students with special requests should submit the appropriate petition form to their advisors:
+Students with special requests should submit the appropriate petition form:

 Important Advising Notes: